ihr-it-projekt/DayZModsInfo/TBWarParty/Readme.md

     - to start a new round
     - at the end of a match
   - death penalty times, player has to wait a configured time before he can respawn
+  - turn on/off stamina option for arena
+  - turn on/off friendly fire for arena
 - Players can enter main Lobby at Lobby Entry Point or by pressing a key from everywhere.
   - key press option can be disabled
 - You can build your own Arena with the DayZ Editor